JovaniPink/election-analysis/README.md

 # Election Analysis

-> Help with the election analysis using Python
+> Helping with Colorado's election with analysis using Python.

 ## Project Overview

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election using a set of programmatic tools of Python, Visual Studio Code, and Git.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

-## Resources

-- Data Source: election_results.csv
-- Client requirements
-- Software: Python 3.7.7, Visual Studio Code, 1.47.3, Git 2.27

 ## Summary